 It’s so obvious now that this is how my life should look.
 I love projects; I like the fact that no week is the same, and since escaping, I feel like I am the best version of myself.
 It gives me comfort knowing that I can change careers whenever I want and that it is perfectly normal to do so.

-Curious about The Escape Tribe programme?
-Click here for more details.
+Curious about our career change programme?
+Click here for more details on our new Career Change Accelerator.